-DEW has published separate procedures for processing complaints of discrimination on a prohibited basis or bases under Section 188 of WIOA, State Instruction 16-15, and complaints regarding a program or violation of Section 181(c) of WIOA.
-State Instruction 16-15 is available on the SC Works website, a partner of the American Job Center.
+DEW has published procedures for processing complaints of discrimination on a prohibited basis or bases under Section 188 of WIOA, and complaints regarding a program or violation of Section 181(c) of WIOA16 as part of State Instruction Number 24-10.
+The State Instruction, procedure, and complaint form is available on the SC Works website, a partner of the American Job Center.